Susan Thibeault, PhD, CCC-SLP

 - BS, University of Western Ontario, Biology, London, Ontario, Canada, 1989

-Dr. Thibeault is the Director of the Voice and Swallow Section of the Otolaryngology Clinics, which specializes in evaluation and treatment of patients with voice, resonance, swallowing and airway disorders.
+Dr. Thibeault is the Medical Director of the UW Health Speech Language Pathology and Audiology program, which specializes in evaluation and treatment of patients with voice, resonance, swallowing and airway disorders.

 Dr. Thibeault’s translational research investigates molecular and genetic factors that are the basis of normal vocal fold tissue and its vibration.
 Dr. Thibeault studies vocal fold injury and wound healing as a disordered model.
 Specifically, Dr. Thibeault’s lab has two main areas of study — tissue engineering of the vocal fold lamina propria and laryngeal immunology.
 The lab has developed unique primary and immortalized human cell lines, in addition to vibrational bioreactors to aid in the research pursuit.